 Full-time education at Polish HEIs costs nothing for Polish citizens.
 It's also free for international students from the European Union (EU), European Economic Area (EEA) and in some other circumstances such as being a relative to a Polish resident, holding refugee status, or can speak Polish at a C1 level or above.
 Visit Go!
 Poland to see if you're eligible.

-For those expected to pay their course fees at these public institutions, the current averages are:
+For those expected to pay for their course fees, the current averages are:

 - 9,000ZL (£1,664) per year for Bachelors and Masters courses